How to Manage Smart Cache Device Access Using IP Ranges?

 Unlike Storage Sync, Smart Cache acts as a proxy for authentication requests and redirects them to the cloud for authentication, therefore does NOT require administrators to create users on the Smart Cache device.

-Can I Change or Rename the Smart Cache Device After the Initial Installation?
+Can the Smart Cache Device Be Renamed After Initial Installation?

 The Smart Cache UI allows administrators to create a device name during the first-time installation.
 The Smart Cache device can be renamed via an option in the admin console (maintenance menu) of the device.